Heinz Guderian: Invasion of Poland

 During August, 1939 Guderian took command of the newly formed XIX Army Corps.
 At short notice he was ordered to spearhead the northern element of the invasion of Poland which began on 1 September.
 Under his corps command was one of Germany's six panzer divisions; Guderian's corps controlled 14.5 per cent of Germany's armoured fighting vehicles.
 His task was to advance through the former West Prussian territory (which included his birthplace of Kulm), then travel through East Prussia before heading south towards Warsaw.
 Guderian used the German concept of "leading forward", which required commanders to move to the battlefront and assess the situation.
 He made use of modern communication systems by travelling in a radio-equipped command vehicle with which he kept himself in contact with corps command.

 By 5 September, XIX Corps had linked up with forces advancing west from East Prussia.
 Guderian had accomplished his first operational victory and he gave a tour of the battlefield to Hitler and Heinrich Himmler, head of the SS.
 The next day, he shifted his corps across East Prussia to participate in the advance on Warsaw.
 On 9 September his corps was reinforced by 10 Panzer Division and he continued deeper into Poland, finishing at Brest-Litovsk.
 In ten days Guderian's XIX Corps advanced 330 km, at times against strong resistance.
 The tank had proven itself to be a powerful weapon, with only 8 destroyed out of 350 employed.
 On 16 September, Guderian launched an attack on Brest Litovsk; the next day the Soviet Union invaded Poland.
 He issued an ultimatum to the city—surrender to the Germans or Soviets – the garrison capitulated to the Germans.
 The Soviet Union's entry into the war shattered Polish morale and Polish forces began to surrender en masse to Guderian's troops.
 At the conclusion of the campaign, Guderian was awarded a Knight's Cross of the Iron Cross.

-The historian Russell Hart writes that Guderian supported the invasion because he "despised the Catholic, Slavic Poles who now occupied parts of his native, beloved Prussia".
+Historian Russell Hart writes that Guderian supported the invasion because he "despised the Catholic, Slavic Poles who now occupied parts of his native, beloved Prussia".
 Foremost in his mind was the "liberation" of his former family estate at Gross-Klonia; Guderian ordered the advance on Gross-Klonia at night and through fog, leading to what he subsequently admitted were "serious casualties".

 During the invasion, the German military mistreated and killed prisoners of war, ignoring both the Geneva Convention and their own army regulations.
 Guderian's corps withdrew before the SS began its ethnic cleansing campaign.
 He learned of murder operations and of Jews being forced into Nazi ghettos from his son, Heinz Günther Guderian, who had witnessed some of them.
-There is no record of his having made any protest.
+There is no record of him having made any protest.